PeterJhon/sdk-bsp-psoc_e84-edgi-talk/projects/Edgi-Talk_emUSB-device_CDC_Echo/Edgi_Talk_M33_emUSB-device_CDC_Echo/README.md

 ## Startup Sequence

-The system boot sequence is as follows:
+The system starts in the following order:

 ```
 +------------------+